loffa/in-songlist/README.md

 ### Modifying

-If you want to modify a song, find the correct song file in the "songs" folder and modify its content.
+If you want to modify a song, find the correct song file in the [`/songs`](/songs) folder and modify its content.
 Make sure that the file still follows the formatting guidelines.

 ### Validating